cupy/cupy/docs/source/reference/difference.rst

 -------------------------------------------------------

 Unlike NumPy, Universal Functions in CuPy only work with CuPy array or scalar.
-They do not accept objects (e.g., lists or :class:`numpy.ndarray`).
+They do not accept other objects (e.g., lists or :class:`numpy.ndarray`).

   >>> np.power([np.arange(5)], 2)
   array([[ 0,  1,  4,  9, 16]])